shamedgh/temporal-specialization/README.md

 changed slightly.
 But the results are generally similar, and the trends observed and reported continue -- temporal specialization outperforms library debloating.)

+The file \<app\_name\>.sensitive.stats shows the statistics of the sensitive system calls that are filtered.
+This corresponds to Table 3 in our paper.
+The file <app\_name>.syscall.count corresponds to Table 2 in our paper.

 To re-run an analysis, the easiest way is to kill the container and start afresh.
 The command to do that is: